CodisTech/InventoryTrackerPublic/docs/API.md

-# CODIS API Documentation
+# Inventory Management System API Documentation

-This document provides information about the CODIS REST API endpoints for developers who need to integrate with the system.
+This document provides information about the Inventory Management System REST API endpoints for developers who need to integrate with the system.

 ## API Overview

-The CODIS API follows REST principles and returns JSON responses.
+The API follows REST principles and returns JSON responses.
 All endpoints are prefixed with `/api`.

 ## Authentication